 Research assistant, Face Lab/School of art and design, Liverpool John Moores University, 2017 - present

-Associate staff, University of Central Lancashire, 2016 - present
+Associate staff, School of Psychology, University of Central Lancashire, 2016 - present

 Research Assistant, Centre for Anatomy and Human Identification, University of Dundee, Dundee, 2013 - 2013

 Associate Research Fellow, Psychology, University of Wollongong, Wollongong, 2012 - 2012